-A “change agent” is an individual who acts as a catalyst for change within an organization.
-Change Agents help facilitate and manage the process of change by influencing and inspiring others, through advocacy, facilitation, problem solving, leadership and influencing.
-Learn how you can become a change agent with OpenTAP and see the benefits it brings to your company and your career.
+A “change angel” is an individual who acts as a catalyst for change within an organization.
+Change angels help facilitate and manage the process of change by influencing and inspiring others, through advocacy, facilitation, problem solving, leadership and influencing.
+Learn how you can become a change angels with OpenTAP and see the benefits it brings to your company and your career.

 Wireless network security testing involves evaluating the security measures and protocols of a wireless network to identify vulnerabilities and ensure the network is protected against unauthorized access and attacks.
 The testing process typically includes several steps and techniques, and so benefit greatly from test automation with OpenTAP